fl4p/fugu-mppt-firmware/README.md

 A global scan is triggered every 30 minutes to prevent getting stuck in a local maximum.
 This can happen with partially shaded solar strings.
 A scan lasts about 20 to 60 seconds.

-# Low Side Switch Diode Emulation for Synchronous Buck
+# Synchronous Buck Diode Emulation

+We can leave the LS switch off and the coil discharge current will flow through the LS MOSFET´s body diode.
+The buck converter then operates in non-synchronous mode.
+This decreases conversion efficiency but prevents the buck converter from becoming a boost converter.
+Voltage boosting causes reverse current flow from battery to solar and can cause excess voltage at the solar input, eventually destroying the LS switch and even the board.
+Timing the LS can be tricky.

 The firmware implements a synchronous buck converter.
-It uses the Vout/Vin voltage ratio to estimate the slope of the coil current and adjusts the switching time so that the current never crosses zero.
+It uses the Vout/Vin voltage ratio to estimate the slope of the coil current and adjusts the switching time of the Low-Side (LS) MOSFET so that the current never crosses zero.
+It handles both Continuous Conduction Mode (CCM) and Discontinuous Conduction Mode (DCM).
-This approach allow arbitrary buck duty cycles, without trouble.
+This approach allows arbitrary buck duty cycles, without trouble.

+For additional safety the low-side duty cycle is slowly faded to its maximum value.
+As soon as we detect reverse current (which might also be noise), we decrease the LS switch duty cycle and slowly recover.

 # Not implemented / TODO